jaspereb/Retinanet-Tutorial/README.md

 We're going to add a 2nd class just for fun, so label some of the plums as 'greenPlum' by changing the text in default label before labelling them.
 Don't forget to change it back to redPlum for most of the examples.

 Now you can start labelling!
 The W key adds a new bounding box, you can select and delete them using the list on the right.
 You can also zoom with `CTRL-Scroll` and can grab the bounding box corners to adjust them.
 Click `Next Image` when you are done labelling each one and you should see .xml files start to appear in the `Annotations` folder.
+When you get to the last image, make sure to manually save it by clicking the `Save` button.

 Go through and label every image in the `JPEGImages` folder.
 If you don't want to do labelling, you can extract the PlumsVOC.zip sample dataset from this repo and use that instead, you will still need to do the 'Making ImageSets' step.